getfem-doc/getfem-doc-translations/doc/sphinx/source/install/install_mac.rst

    $ brew install libtool

 For the sequential mumps,

-   $ brew tap dpo/openblas
+   $ brew tap brewsci/num

-   $ brew tap-pin dpo/openblas

-   $ brew options ipopt

-   $ brew options mumps

-   $ brew install mumps --without-mpi
+   $ brew install brewsci-mumps --without-mpi

 For the parallel one, just forget --without-mpi and install also mpi and metis.